In Depth Baby Product Reviews Led by a Pediatrician

 Harness

-The harness on the Summer Infant is cheap, with rougher webbing and a frustrating adjustment system that takes more time than it should.
+The harness on the Summer Infant is cheap, with rougher webbing and a frustrating adjustment system that takes longer than expected.
 The shoulder straps have wrap-around padding, and a pad is behind the buckle to help prevent pinching.
-The fabric isn't particularly comfortable and feels more like checking a box than really caring about the rider's experience.
+The fabric isn't exceptionally comfortable and feels more like checking a box than caring about the rider's experience.
 The buckle is straightforward but takes more force than easier options.

 summer infant 3d lite - the summer infant has double-action brakes that require pressing...